-- Webpages expire, books and articles get lost, photographs and films degrade.
-Citations are necessary in order to assure that the next person would be able to access the same information through different means.
+Webpages expire, books and articles get lost, photographs and films degrade.
+Citations are necessary to assure that the next researcher can find the same information through different means.

-- Citing is also important for credibility and building on research.
+Citing is important for your scholarly credibility, and for building on previous research.
 You may have a good idea, but simply stating it does not make it true or believable.
 Give your ideas validity and support by citing established authors.

-- To avoid plagiarism - nothing is worse to an author than discovering their hard work has been stolen and claimed as original by someone else.
+Avoiding plagiarism is key to academic honesty.
+Nothing is worse to an author than discovering their hard work has been stolen and claimed as original by someone else.
 Citations give authors their due credit.

-Hopefully the information in this guide will help you with citing sources correctly, but if you feel you need additional help, the Writing Center at Purdue has an extensive tutorial on APA and MLA citation styles.
+The Writing Center at Purdue University has instructions and examples on APA and MLA citation styles.
 Check out their Online Writing Lab (OWL).